Sûret | Faces and Images

 by Sakîna Têyna

-Sakîna Têynawas born into a Kurdish Alevite family in the small town of Varto in Turkey.
-As a teenager she started singing with Turkish choirsand bands, but it wasn’t until she entered university that she became acquainted with Kurdish musical traditions and set out to defy cultural assimilation.
-In 1991 she joined the Mespotamian Cultural Centre in Istanbul, a proponent of Kurdish culture, as a vocalist.
-Like many other Kurdish musicians, she was forced to literally go underground to practise her music and soon she had to choose political activism over art.
+Sakîna Têyna was born into a Kurdish Alevi family in the small town of Varto, Turkey.
+As a teenager, she began singing with Turkish choirs and bands, but it was not until she entered university that she became acquainted with Kurdish musical traditions and set out to resist cultural assimilation.
+In 1991, she joined the Mesopotamian Cultural Centre in Istanbul, an organization dedicated to promoting Kurdish culture, as a vocalist.
+Like many other Kurdish musicians, she was forced to practice her music underground and soon had to choose political activism over her artistic career.

-It wasn’t until Sakîna arrived to Austria as a political refugee in 2006 that she took to singing as a full-time pursuit again.
-The first fruit of her concentrated creative efforts were released in the form of her first solo album ROYÊ MI.
+It was not until Sakîna arrived in Austria as a political refugee in 2006 that she was able to pursue singing full-time once again.
+The first result of this renewed creative focus was her debut solo album, ROYÊ MI.